yurigushiken/LCN-heatmap-overlays/README.md

 ## Overview

-This project provides a web-based interface for viewing videos with interactive heatmap overlays for eye-tracking data from the Language and Cognitive Neuroscience Lab.
-It visualizes infant and adult gaze patterns during social interaction events, enabling researchers to analyze how visual attention to social events develops across different age groups.
-The application supports multiple overlay toggles and age group selections to facilitate comparative analysis.
+This project is a website and interface for viewing videos with interactive heatmap overlays for eye-tracking data.
+It  allows us to analyze our data frame-by-frame for convenient comparison across  participant groups.

-## Scientific Background
+## Background

-The heatmap overlays represent eye-tracking data collected from participants across different developmental stages (7-11 month-old infants and adults).
-Each overlay visualizes where participants directed their attention during social interaction events.
-The data has been processed using Gaussian kernel density estimation to create visually informative heatmaps highlighting areas of concentrated visual attention.
+The heatmap overlays represent eye-tracking data from participants (7-11 month-old infants and adults).
+Each overlay shows all trials of participant gaze for particular age group.
+We process using Gaussian kernel density estimation.

-Key scientific aspects:
-- Tracks developmental changes in social attention from infancy to adulthood
-- Enables direct comparison between different age groups through overlay stacking
-- Uses color-coding by age group for intuitive visual differentiation
-- Employs variable intensity mapping to show gaze concentration

 ## Features